 Welcome to our alternative guide of non-touristy things to do in Bologna!
 Yes, we all know the city is great for aperitivo, food and gelato, but really… there’s a lot more to it!

 The days when Bologna was a hidden secret are well and truly gone.
-Now, Bologna was never a cute Italian village with tiny old ladies hand-rolling pasta on street corners – it’s one of Italy’s largest cities, and it has long been known for its gastronomic tradition, delicious local produce, and vicinity to other foodie hotspots like Modena (home to the best restaurant in the world!), Parma, and Rimini.
+Now, Bologna was never a cute Italian village with tiny old ladies hand-rolling pasta on street corners – it’s one of Italy’s largest cities, and it has long been known for its gastronomic tradition, delicious local produce, and vicinity to other tourist hotspots like Modena (home to the best restaurant in the world!), Ravenna with its mosaics, and Rimini.

 The streets of the Quadrilatero, Bologna’s ancient produce market, were filled to the brim with international tourists swilling Lambrusco and munching down on mortadella.
 We saw people having picnics on the steps of private homes, waving their cameras in shopkeepers’ faces and leaving litter behind.